 - You will be personally greeted upon your arrival.
-Entry will be limited depending on the number of members inside and available staff.
-Please have proper identification readily available and be prepared to wait outside the credit union until the greeter determines that it is safe for you to enter.
+Entry may be limited depending on the number of members inside and available staff.

-- If you are not vaccinated, you must wear a mask.
+- If you are not fully vaccinated, you must wear a mask.

 - If you are vaccinated, you are not required to wear a mask but we ask that you be respectful to others that are unvaccinated and vulnerable.

 - Hand-sanitizing stations are located at every entrance for your use upon entering.

 - You will be required to maintain social distancing in all areas, staying a minimum of six-feet away from other members and staff.